roowahoo/Assignment-2-React/01-dating-app/README.md

 Users are able to connect with other users through their profiles and start a chat with them.
 Chat is limited in that users are required to reload upon sending a message in order to view the updated chat.

 ## Technologies
+[Gitpod](www.gitpod.io) was the coding platform used.
+[GitHub](github.com) was used for repositories.
+[Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used for navbar and CSS in margins/padding.
+[Reactstrap](https://reactstrap.github.io/components/form/) input and label were used to render form in FindProfiles.js.
+[Lucid](lucid.app) was used for drawing structure.
+[InVision](invisionapp.com) was used for drawing skeleton.        !!!!!!!!!!
+[Canva](www.canva.com) was used for creating the logo.
+[Google fonts](https://fonts.google.com/) was used to import fonts.
+[Paul's Github](https://github.com/kunxin-chor?tab=repositories) was used as reference to recreate code that has been taught in class.
+[Javatpoint](https://www.javatpoint.com/calculate-age-using-javascript) was used as reference for code to calculate age.